cs106l/textbook/src/02-cpp-fundamentals/types-and-structs.md

 > `void` is a special type indicating that a function has no return type.

-Compare this code to its equivalent in Python, a *dynamically typed language*:
+Compare this code to its equivalent in Python, a <abbr title="A dynamically typed language enforces type checking at runtime.">dynamically typed language</abbr>:

 ```python
 a = 3